raravena80/ferrium/README.md

 **📖 For detailed configuration options, see [CONFIG.md](CONFIG.md)**

 **🚀 Ready to build distributed systems?
-Start with `ferrite-server --generate-config ferrite.toml`**
+Start with `ferrium-server --generate-config ferrium.toml`**